 Top 10 Dog Medical Conditions in 2015

-Data Reveals Common Maladies in 2012
+Data Reveals Common Maladies

 Just like their human counterparts, when dogs are afflicted with even seemingly minor ailments such as an ear infection, stomach ache or cough, it can prompt a visit to the doctor.

 While the majority of these conditions are rarely life threatening, they can become chronic and expensive to treat.